bitwiseworks/python-os2/Doc/c-api/init.rst

    process state like available memory, open file descriptors and such.
 The global interpreter lock is also shared by all threads, regardless of to which interpreter they belong.

+   .. versionchanged:: 3.12

+      :pep:`684` introduced the possibility
+      of a :ref:`per-interpreter GIL <per-interpreter-gil>`.
+      See :c:func:`Py_NewInterpreterFromConfig`.

 .. c:type:: PyThreadState